 What is Evernote?

 Let’s face it Evernote has been around for quite some time; it has also been part of my digital organisation for many years.
-I know that some of you will know all about it, but others may not be so aware, so I apologise if I am teaching anyone how to suck eggs at any point.
+I know that some of you will know all about it, but others may not be so aware, so bear with me at this point if you know the basics.

 My Evernote Set up